flowscripter/dynamic-cli-framework/README.md

 The supported value types which can be specified for an `Option`, a `Positional` or `GlobalCommandArgument` are:

-- `STRING` - a string with whitespace can be provided within double quotes e.g.
-  `myHelloWorldApp say "hello world"`
+- `STRING` - a string value where whitespace can be included by using double quotes e.g. `myHelloWorldApp say "hello world"`
 - `NUMBER` - any number value such as `0.01` or `-10`
 - `INTEGER` - any positive or negative integer value.
 Note that these values will still be stored as a JavaScript number and specification as `INTEGER` is only used for validation when parsing arguments.
 - `BOOLEAN` - string values of `true`, `TRUE`, `false` and `FALSE` are converted to a JavaScript boolean value.
-As stated earlier, specifying just the argument name is sufficient to indicate a value of `true`.
+Specifying just the argument name is also sufficient to indicate a value of `true`.
-- `SECRET` - a string value which may be specified as an argument or as a default value in a configuration file should ideally be sourced from an environment variable.
+- `SECRET` - a string value which may be specified as an argument, as a default value in a configuration file or (ideally) sourced from an environment variable.

-[//]: # (TODO: remove when PromptService is implemented.)
+[//]: # (TODO: remove when PromptService is implemented: https://github.com/flowscripter/dynamic-cli-framework/issues/10)

-NOTE: `SECRET` will be more useful as a type when a `PromptService` is implemented.
+**NOTE**: `SECRET` will be more useful as a type when a `PromptService` is implemented.

 #### Default Values